marbl/MetagenomeScope/README.md

 * `prefix_links`, where `prefix` is the output prefix passed via `-o`.
 Only one of these files will be generated per execution of `collate.py`.
 This file indicates all the edges in the assembly graph.
+If you pass in `-b` and the input assembly graph has unoriented contigs, then this file will not be generated (since it would be equivalent to the _single_links file in that case).
+* `prefix_single_links`, where `prefix` is the output prefix passed via `-o`.
+  This file will only be generated if the input assembly graph has unoriented contigs.
+In terms of currently supported input filetypes, this means that this file will only be generated when the input assembly graph is of type LastGraph or GFA.
 * `prefix_bicmps`, where `prefix` is the output prefix passed via `-o`.
 Only one of these files will be generated per execution of `collate.py`.
 This file indicates the various separation pairs contained within the assembly graph (see [Nijkamp et al.](https://www.ncbi.nlm.nih.gov/pubmed/24058058) for a brief overview of separation pairs and their usage in bubble detection).
+It's possible to pass an existing version of this file using `-b` to the script, to prevent having to do the work of creating the file again.
 * `component_D.info`, where `D` is an integer greater than 0.
 There will be one of these files created for every biconnected component contained within the assembly graph: these files indicate the contents of the SPQR tree defined